ShahidJamal1/Web-Development-MERN-/README.md

 - Better debugging skills

-➗ JavaScript Operators (Lecture 4 – Arithmetic & Assignment Operators)
+🧠 JavaScript Operators (Lecture 4 – Arithmetic, Assignment & Logical Operators)

-In Lecture 4, I learned how to perform basic calculations and update variable values using arithmetic and assignment operators in JavaScript.
+In Lecture 4, I learned how to perform calculations, update values, and build logical conditions using arithmetic, assignment, and logical operators in JavaScript.
-These operators are fundamental for logic building and problem-solving.
+These operators are essential for decision-making and writing efficient logic.

 🔹 Arithmetic Operators

--Used to perform mathematical operations:
+Used to perform mathematical operations:

 + → Addition